What if we could tell ourselves a new story about climate change—and, in doing, so, alter our relationship to our planet?

 With larger, longer wildfire seasons, accelerating species extinction, ocean acidification, and sea-level rise, it’s increasingly clear that climate change isn’t something that’s about to happen—it’s here.
 But while the laundry list of problems wrought by climate change is well-known, few talk about how our moral beliefs about nature have led us to the brink.

 Brian G. Henning is a professor of Philosophy and Environmental Studies at Gonzaga University and has earned a PhD in philosophy.
 Henning has served as the inaugural faculty fellow for sustainability for three years, is the chair of the Environmental Studies department, and has delivered nearly 100 community presentations to general and academic audiences.

-This meeting takes place on Zoom.
+This Meeting takes place on Zoom.
 To get a Zoom invitation, please register.
 Email address is required.
-One hour prior to the event you will receive an invitation for the Zoom event.
-If you don't see it by the start of the event, please check your spam folder.
+One hour prior to the event you will receive an email invitation for the Zoom event.
+If you don't see it by the start of the event please check your spam folder.